I don't own these characters; Disney does. Well, except for Cali. She's mine.

 "My turn!" he hollered, a determined and slightly maniacal glint in his eyes.

 Cali yawned and stretched.
-Rolling over, she realized that she was on the couch and not on Shego's chest anymore.
+Rolling over, she realized she was on the couch and not on Shego's chest anymore.
 Well, that hardly made sleeping worth it.
 Noise then reached her sensitive ears, causing her to flick them with her paw.
 Well, if she was no longer on a comfortable, warm body and there was all that noise, there really was no point in sleeping anymore as far as she was concerned.

 Flipping over, so that she fell off of the couch, Cali opened her eyes and took note of the television.
-For a moment, she thought it was one of those martial arts movies that her humans could not seem to get enough.
+For a moment, she thought it was one of those martial arts movies her humans could not seem to get enough.
 But, then she realized one of the people on screen was one of her humans and the other was her old alpha!
-She then remembered that sometimes the things on TV were things happening outside; her humans explained it to her as simply as they could and called it "security."
+She then remembered that sometimes the things on TV were things happening outside.
+Her humans explained it to her as simply as they could and called it "security."
 So, her human was probably fighting with her old alpha.

 "Damn it, Cali, you're about as helpful out here as you are in the kitchen," Shego teased as she rolled over to the cat-girl to make sure she was all right.